drag0n1zed/dPoints/README.md

 ## Configuration

 No additional configuration required.
-Localization files available in `src/main/resources/assets/dpoints/lang`.

 ## License

 This project is licensed under the GNU Lesser General Public License v3.0.
-See `LICENSE` for details.